A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Acknowledgments

 \section{Acknowledgments}

-I wish to thank Guido Bacciagaluppi, Dieter Hartmann, and Herman Batelaan for helpful discussions and encouragement throughout this work.
-I especially thank Guido Bacciagaluppi for a careful reading of this paper and several useful suggestions for improvements.
+It is a pleasure to thank Guido Bacciagaluppi, Dieter Hartmann, and Herman Batelaan for helpful discussions and encouragement throughout this work.
+Special thanks to Guido for a careful reading of the paper and several helpful suggestions for improvements, and to Harvey Brown, Dennis Dieks, Bei-Lok Hu, Ward Struyve, and Nino Zanghì, for helpful feedback.